10 Email Marketing Tips for Retailers

 Of course, value is subjective—some audiences would like some entertainment or humor as a value-add, while others prefer educational content.
 Check out this example from Judy:

-One final tip is to always be open to making adjustments to your emails by reviewing your analytics and testing.
-Analyzing your email performance is essential; otherwise, you end up stumbling through your strategy blind and not making data-informed decisions.
+It’s important to always be open to making adjustments to your emails by reviewing your analytics and testing.
+Analyzing your email performance is essential—otherwise, you end up stumbling through your strategy blind and not making data-informed decisions.
+However, 36% of marketers aren’t measuring email ROI at all, and 44% want to refine their email testing, measurement, and performance practices.

 Every email marketing platform will have analytics for each email or an overall performance dashboard: